 And with so many more free event management tools online these days, it’s no wonder why more and more event planners are checking out what’s available.

-We’ve come up with 29 top event planning tools based on reviews from real users, their relative scores on software ranking websites like Capterra, and standout features we know event planners will love.
+We’ve come up with the top event planning tools based on reviews from real users, their relative scores on software ranking websites like Capterra, and standout features we know event planners will love.
 But before we dive in, here’s more on how to choose event management software for your next big project.

 Event Management Tools Comparison

 Choosing the right event management system can take a long time.
 Which is why guides like these are helpful when narrowing down your selection.
 But when you have to make your final decision, keep these tips for how to buy software in mind:

 - Case studies and peer reviews are your best friend during this process.
 The info found in these resources adds credibility to the product, just make sure you use sources that hold reviewers accountable (like how G2 Crowd requires every new review to link with the reviewer’s LinkedIn page).

 - Look for prices that are clearly stated or easy to obtain.
 Although many SaaS companies are moving away from showcasing dollar signs on their websites (according to this pricing transparency study), pricing that is at least in line with market averages and reflects the power of its relative features is still one of the top ways to choose software, experts say.